 - Best Rated Bora Bora Snorkeling Tour (most recommended)

-Your guide will point out manta rays, coral reefs, moray eels, eagle rays and lots of tropical fish!
+I saw so many amazing creatures include manta rays, coral reefs, moray eels, eagle rays and lots of tropical fish!

 Just check out the reviews of this tour and I promise you’ll be sold.